 The end of the 1980 years saw the beginning of institutionalization.
 Borrowed from psychological and medical vocabulary through sociology, the term gains other disciplines like history.
 Before gender became a tool of analysis, the history of women sought to bring out previously unseen stories, even if it were to present women in an essentialistic way, that is, with their own characteristics And immutable, such as emotional qualities.
 Gender analysis brings back the allegedly feminine specificities in the light of a given moment and society.
 Thus, gender studies will recognize the socially constructed nature of historical data on women as well as data on men.
 If gender makes visible the female sex, it implies that man is no longer neutral and general but a sexed individual.
 From this observation could develop a history of men and masculinities, Mainly around the American journal Men and Masculinities Headed by Michael Kimmel.

-Gender issues, due to their clear deviation from sexuality in the mid-19th century, have helped to divide feminists into Two clans.
-The most radical ones have endeavored to show the oppressive character of the hierarchy of the sexes in terms of sexuality with a systematic advantage attributed to man, considered as a whole as a dominant male.
+Questions around gender, by their clear deviation from the middle of the 1980 years towards sexuality, contributed to divide feminists into two clans.
+The most radical have tried to show the oppressive character of the sexual hierarchy in terms of sexuality with a systematic advantage attributed to man, considered in its entirety as a dominant male.

 Enlargement to sexual minorities

-Others, like the Americans Gayle Rubin et Judith Butler, Show that the relationship between the sexes does not only imply a hierarchy between the genera but also a normative injunction.
+Others, like the Americans Gayle Rubin et Judith Butler, show that the relationship between the sexes does not only imply a hierarchy between genres but also a normative injunction.
 In 1984, G. Rubin (6) Broadens the theoretical reflection to sexualities that escape the norm like sadomasochism or pornography.
 J. Butler (7), In 1990, attempts to take a cross-sectional look that includes women, Gay Boys And lesbians than other minorities that can not be reduced to any of the first two categories.
-For J. Butler, if sex is as much cultural as gender, it is understood as a performative discourse on which action can be taken and thus habitus Imposed by the company.
+For J. Butler, if sex is as much cultural as gender, it is understood as a performative discourse on which action can be taken and thus habitus imposed by the company.

-This analysis grid extends research to minorities such as homosexuals, lesbians or transgender people.
-Gender studies can exist in their own right since oppression no longer applies only to women, domination not only of men but of the heterosexual system.
+This analytical grid expands research to minorities such as homosexuals, lesbians or transgender people.
+Gender studies can exist in their own right, since oppression no longer concerns women alone, domination coming not only from men but from the heterosexual system.
 The studies gay And lesbians, and later theory, will insist on an analysis of the norm imposed on gender or not.
 Thus, the case of lesbians can be analyzed from a gender perspective, as women, as the standard, as deviant.
 Movement queer Plays with the multiplicity of sexual identities established according to necessities and contingencies.